Get started with our BBC Micro:bit Kit and the Breakout Board here!

 Check back regularly for updates and new tutorials.

-Tinkercademy is proud to present our very own micro:bit Tinker Kit!
+Tinkercademy is proud to present our very own Micro:bit Tinker Kit.
+Made in Singapore!
 The kit comes with:

 Follow the graphical guide to get started on using the Breakout Board, and try out the tutorials below.

 We’re proud to be a launch partner of the Infocomm Media Development Authority for the launch of the Digital Maker Programme, which aims to nurture a new generation of digital natives with a passion for technology.
 Read more about our Digital Maker Programme initiatives at our blog.

 Have a new micro:bit?
 Here’s where you can get started: